Creating CAD Details

 • The CAD Blocks folder located in the library includes a selection of blocked detail drawings and components that can be placed and used as they are, or edited to meet your needs.

-A bonus catalog titled CAD Blocks and Details is also available for download if your SSA (Support & Software Assurance) is active.
+A bonus catalog titled CAD Blocks and Details is also available for download if you have a active Chief Architect license.

 Note: For more information on downloading and importing additional libraries, please see the "Obtaining Library Content" resource in the Related Articles section below.